-- The arrows ↑/↓ appear if further display settings are above or below the visible display range. - With the toggle switch () you highlight a setting (displayed in reverse video) and move the visible display range up or down. - To edit a setting highlight it and press (R).
+- The arrows ↑/↓ appear if further display settings are above or below the visible display range. - The toggle switch ( is used to highlight a setting (displayed in reverse video) and move the visible display range up or down. - To edit a setting highlight it and press (R).
 The line below is highlighted and switches to the entry mode.
-Depending on the operating situation, a new submenu or a table with further relevant settings can open up. - Break off an action and change to the next higher level with the key. - Move directly to the measured value display with M.
+Depending on the operating situation, a new submenu or a table with further relevant settings can open up. - Break off an action and change to the next higher level with the key - Move directly to the measured value display with (M).

-To accept all settings, you have to highlight the Save and quit menu item at the lower end of the setting table and press (R).
-If you exit the setting table via (M), (SS)/Quit or the Quit menu item, all changes are ignored.
+To accept all settings, highlight the Save and quit menu item at the lower end of the setting table and press (K).
+If you exit the setting table via (M), (SC)/Quit or the Quit menu item, all changes are ignored.